-We all run our separate lives carrying different problems that could potentially affect us getting a mortgage.
-Here at Hullmoneyman, your expert Mortgage Broker in Hull, there is rarely a situation that we haven’t come across before.
-So, we would love to help you through these complex situations, here’s a look at some factors that you could encounter whilst trying to getting a mortgage:
+We are all unique and all have our own different problems that could potentially affect us getting a mortgage in our lives.
+Here at Hullmoneyman, your loyal and experienced Mortgage Broker in Hull, there are not many situations that we encountered in our time of providing mortgage advice in Hull.
+It would be our pleasure, if we can, to help you through these complex situations.
+Below we’ve created a short look at some factors that you could encounter whilst trying to getting a mortgage.

-It is extremely unlikely that you will be turned down a mortgage due to childcare costs.
-However, childcare is very expensive so you will be granted a lower mortgage amount than competitors who hold the same income but do not have children.
+The likelihood that you will be turned down a mortgage due to childcare costs is not very high.
+However, childcare is often a very large outgoing, so you will be granted a lower mortgage amount than competitors who maybe have the same income but do not have children of their own.

-Occasionally, lenders will take things like child benefit and other state benefits into account.
-We find that this can sometimes squeeze up the maximum allowance.
+Every so often, lenders will take things like child benefit and other state benefits into account and not hold it against customers, allowing for a little more leeway when it comes to the maximum allowance.

-We often get asked the same questions regarding divorce and separation mortgage advice:
+We often get asked the same or similar questions regarding divorce and separation mortgage advice in Hull:

-You can do all of these, but it can be difficult without help from an expert Mortgage Advisor in Hull, like us – Hullmoneyman.
-We also know how hard this time can be, so we aim to make the process run as smooth as possible, relieving you from all the stress.
+All of these are possible, but it can be difficult without the help of a trusted and knowledgeable Mortgage Advisor in Hull.
+We also know that times like these can be rather difficult, so we always aim to make the process run as smooth as possible, relieving you from as much stress as we can.

-This problem seems to crop up a lot, but it is usually easy to get by.
-Some Lenders need you to have been in work continuously for a certain period of time, but others do not.
-You can often even get a mortgage if this is your first job, it depends on the lender.
-If you are due to start a new job soon then you may be able to get a mortgage if you have a signed contract and job offer letter.
+This problem seems to come up regularly, but it usually isn’t too much of a problem.
+Some Lenders require you to have been in work continuously for a certain period of time, but others are a little more relaxed on this rule.
+You can often even get a mortgage if this is your first job, though this is purely dependant on the lender.
+If you are due to start a new job soon then you may still be able to get a mortgage, providing that you have a signed contract and job offer letter.

-Gaps in employment can be a problem with some lenders.
-Probationary periods tend to be ok though.
+Gaps in employment can be a problem with the occasional lender, though probationary periods tend to be okay.

-Anti-money laundering precautions are pretty strict these days.
-All lenders will still require you to evidence your deposit and will have to prove where you have earnt your money from.
-Your solicitor and the estate agent you are buying from may ask you for this too.
+Anti-money laundering precautions are incredibly strict these days and within good reason.
+All lenders will still require you to evidence where your deposit came from and will have to prove where you have earnt your money from or been gifted from.
+Your solicitor and the estate agent you are buying from may also ask you to provide this information.

-Depositing a large sum of cash into your bank will be questioned and this could lead to your application being rejected if you cannot prove how you gained.
-So be careful with large cash deposits.
+Depositing a large sum of cash into your bank will be questioned by the lender and this could lead to your application being rejected if you cannot provide any proof as to where this money came from, so always be vigilant.